Passive (non-electric) flow-through countertop devices:

 While a larger container may produce lower PPM readings, the amount of ingestible H2 will not necessarily be less.

-Table 1 shows the maximum possible H2 production, the levels of measured PPM (mg/L) and ingestible H2 one can expect, based on two different magnesium tablets (A & B), two different volumes of water, 500 & 1000mL, and the anticipated percentage of H2 gas produced that ultimately dissolves into the water:
+Table 1 shows the maximum possible H2 production, measured PPM's, equivalent mg/L's, and ingestible H2 one can expect, for two different magnesium tablets (A & B).
+Four different volumes of water and four percentages of dissolved H2 are also listed.